 North Dakota Medical Marijuana Market

-Growing Medical Marijuana Market and Adult-Use Possibilities for North Dakota in 2020
+Growing Medical Marijuana Market and Adult-Use Possibilities for North Dakota

 Citizens of North Dakota approved medical marijuana in 2016, and the first dispensary opened on March 1, 2019 in Fargo.
 There is strong support for medical marijuana in the state, but citizens rejected a proposal in 2018 to legalize adult-use.
 However, two separate legalization efforts were renewed in 2019, and state election officials have approved one group’s ballot petition for circulation.